Parenteral nutrition: Pregnancy

 Pregnancy can cause major complications when trying to properly dose the nutrient mixture.
-Because all of the baby's nourishment comes from the mother's blood stream, the doctor must properly calculate the dosage of nutrients to meet both recipients’ needs and have them in usable forms.
+Because all of the fetus' nourishment comes from the mother's blood stream, the doctor must properly calculate the dosage of nutrients to meet both recipients' needs and have them in usable forms.
 Incorrect dosage can lead to many adverse, hard-to-guess effects, such as death, and varying degrees of deformation or other developmental problems.

 It is recommended that parenteral nutrition administration begins after a period of natural nutrition so doctors can properly calculate the nutritional needs of the fetus.
-Otherwise, it should only be administered by a team of highly skilled doctors who can accurately assess the fetus’ needs.
+Otherwise, it should only be administered by a team of highly skilled doctors who can accurately assess the fetus' needs.

 Total parenteral nutrition

 Solutions for total parenteral nutrition may be customized to individual patient requirements, or standardized solutions may be used.
 The use of standardized parenteral nutrition solutions is cost-effective and may provide better control of serum electrolytes.

 Ideally each patient is assessed individually before commencing on parenteral nutrition, and a team consisting of specialised doctors, nurses, clinical pharmacists, and registered dietitians evaluate the patient's individual data and decide what PN formula to use and at what infusion rate.

-For energy only, intravenous sugar solutions with dextrose or glucose are generally used.
+For energy only, intravenous sugar solutions with glucose (dextrose) are generally used.
 This is not considered to be parenteral nutrition as it does not prevent malnutrition when used on its own.
 Standardized solutions may also differ between developers.
 Following are some examples of what compositions they may have.
 The solution for normal patients may be given both centrally and peripherally.